UC-MACSS/persp-analysis/assignments/Assignment_1.md

 The main advantage of using social media is that, given the theory, these users would be very representative of those who make secessionist demands.
-Social media users tend to be wealthier, more educated and can articulate political demands.
-Thus, they are representative of elites, whether it is those with direct political power or simply those who have more public influence, they are the kind of population who explicitly try to change policy.
-Likewise, given the design of the project in democratic states, it allows for much more openness on these social media sites, which often exists even in authoritarian states (for instance King et al. 2013 found that China is unlikely to censor criticism by itself).
-In sum, it covers the demographics that would participate in secessionist demands.
+Social media users tend to be wealthier, more educated and can articulate political demands better.
+Thus, they are representative of elites, whether it is those with direct political power or simply people who have more public influence, they are the kind of population who explicitly try to change policy.
+Likewise, given the design of the project in democratic states, it allows for much more openness on these social media sites, which often exists even in authoritarian states (for instance King et al. 2013 found that China is unlikely to censor criticism of the state in-itself).
+In sum, it covers the demographics that would create secessionist demands.

 #### Alternative to polling